Investigating wound healing in the breast as a new breast cancer preventive therapy

 Kara Britt

-In this NBCF-funded study the team will collect samples from normal, early stage and invasive breast cancer from women having surgery and assess how this protease is working.
-Drugs that currently impact the levels of the protease are already used safely in people for blood disorders.
-Hence, breast cancer laboratory models will be used to evaluate if this drug or related drugs have the potential to be repurposed as a precision breast cancer precision therapy or preventative treatment for breast cancer.
+In this NBCF-funded study, Associate Professor Britt and her team will collect tissue samples from normal breast, and early stage and invasive breast cancers from women having breast surgery to assess how this protein is working.
+Drugs that currently impact levels of this protein are already used safely in people for blood disorders.
+Hence, breast cancer laboratory models will be used to evaluate if this drug or related drugs have the potential to be repurposed as a precision therapy or preventative treatment for breast cancer.

-The successful outcomes of this study will enhance our understanding of wound healing’s role in normal breast tissue function and if we can modulate it to provide protective effect against breast cancer development.
+Results from the study will enhance our understanding of wound healing’s role in normal breast tissue function and if we can control it to provide a protective effect against breast cancer development.